wvalverde67/BECP-wvalverde/README.md

-# BECP-wvalverde
-Back-End Capstone Project Willie Valverde

-#Django Restaurant Project
+# BECP-wvalverde: Django Restaurant Project

+Welcome to my Back-End Capstone Project, a restaurant web application developed with Django and the Django REST Framework.

+## Description

-This project is a restaurant web application developed using the Django framework and the Django REST Framework library.
-The application allows users to view the menu, make reservations, and obtain information about the restaurant.
+This application allows users to view the restaurant menu, make table reservations, and access information about the restaurant.
+It also provides a RESTful API for interacting with the Menu and Booking models.

-#Key features
+## Key features

-Displaying the restaurant menu
+- Displaying the restaurant menu
-Table reservations for authenticated users
+- Table reservations for authenticated users
-Restaurant information page
+- Restaurant information page
-RESTful API for interacting with the Menu and Booking models
+- RESTful API for interacting with the Menu and Booking models

+## Installation

+To install and run this project, follow these steps:

+1. Clone the repository: